sofiedeweer/openising/ising/inputs/config/README.md

 *dummy_case_num*: [int] the amount of dummy input testcases to generate.

+**If dummy MaxCut is to be generated, these parameters are required:**

+*dummy_quadratic:* [bool] whether to generate a problem with only 1 global optimum.

-**If dummy MaxCut/TSP/ATSP is to be generated, these paramters are required:**
+**If dummy MaxCut/TSP/ATSP is to be generated, these parameters are required:**

 *dummy_size*: [int] the amount of nodes (cities in TSP/ATSP).